Outsiders behind Gargi College episode, says HRD Minister Ramesh Pokhriyal amid students’ protest

 They said nearly 1,000 men had gathered on the campus and some of them “ogled, groped, and touched them” throughout the fest.
 The students also accused the Principal Promila Kumar of making insensitive comments but she claimed to be unaware of the incident.
 Kumar added that no student had reported about any such incident to the authorities.

 The National Commission for Women has taken note of the alleged sexual assault.
 Delhi Commission for Women chief Swati Maliwal reportedly reached the college to take stock of the situation.
-Police said it has initiated a “suo-motu” investigation into the matter, and was going through the CCTV footage.
-However, police said no official complaint has been made.
-Additional Deputy Commissioner of Police (South) Geetanjali Khandelwal is in charge of the inquiry.

 Also read: